qualitysupport/metrology/README.md

 Use the TCR to predict the resistance of the material at a specific temperature, using the Ohm Temperature Calibration Tool code.
 The program has a loop function that will give you a list of the temperature and the corresponding resistance measurements.

 Use the results of the predicted resistances to calibrate automated computer systems that measure electrical assemblies in environments with moving temperatures.
-The goal is to make sure the software systems have proper coefficients and errors that trace to traceble testing.
+The goal is to make sure the software systems have efficient error budgets programmed correctly.